Big Brother Naija season 7

-Big Brother Naija Season 7 also known as Big Brother Naija: Level Up was the seventh season of the Nigerian version of the reality show Big Brother.
+Big Brother Naija Season 7 also known as Big Brother Naija: Level Up is the seventh season of the Nigerian version of the reality show Big Brother.
 It premiered on 23 and 24 July 2022 on DStv channel 198/199 and GOtv channel 8/29.
 Ebuka Obi-Uchendu returned as the host for the 6th consecutive time.

 The headline sponsor of the show was Pocket by Piggyvest and the associate sponsor was Flutterwave.

 According to the organizers of the show MultiChoice, the winner of the season is expected to win a total of ₦100 million grand prize which includes a N50m cash prize and ₦50m worth of prizes from sponsors.

 Auditions

 A virtual audition was held to select contestants for the show on 15 May 2022 to 30 May 2022.
 Interested contestants were told to record and submit a three-minute video stating why they should appear on the show.